oliverboamah/weathero/README.md

 # weathero
  A cross platform weather app for checking current weather condition of any major city in any part of the world.
+Built with flutter.